10th May 2019

-From urban play areas with no fixed equipments to a shelter for teenagers to hang out, the Mitchels/Boherbee Regeneration Project aims to give people the freedom to play and socialise in their local environment.
+From urban play areas with no fixed equipment to a shelter for teenagers to hang out, the Mitchels/Boherbee Regeneration Project aims to give people the freedom to play and socialise in their local environment.

 Dolores McElligott, a Community Worker with Cork Kerry Community Healthcare in Tralee, leads the Promoting Play Committee which was established to develop a play strategy for the area.

 “A key factor in the regeneration of the area was involving the community.
-We had particular interest in play and wanted the whole environment to promote a culture of play.
+We had a particular interest in play and wanted the whole environment to promote a culture of play.
 Traditional

 playgrounds aren’t the answer anymore as we now understand that children need less structure in their play,” explained Dolores.

 An overarching principle of the regeneration is community participation and local ownership.
 The community participation element is chaired and facilitated by the HSE Community Work Department.

 The interagency Promoting Play committee, co-ordinated by Dolores, includes representatives from HSE Health Promotion and Physiotherapy Department; NEKWD, the Local Development Company; Kerry County Council; Kerry Travellers Health and Development Project; the Gardaí; St Brigid’s Family Resource Centre; Tralee International Resource Centre; and Kerry Local Sports & Recreation Partnership and Kerry Diocesan Youth Service (KDYS).
 The interagency collaboration and support of agencies involved has been crucial in the success of the initiative.

 The committee aims to develop an awareness of play and promote its value.
 The committee is keen that the regeneration area be a playful area for all.